mattermost/docs/source/deployment/mobile-app-deployment.rst

 Updating via the Public Store Apps
 **********************************

-While not part of your initial mobile deployment, you should consider a strategy for updating when new versions of the Mattermost Mobile applications are available.
+While not part of your initial mobile deployment, you should consider a strategy for updating when new versions of the Mattermost mobile applications are available.
 Simultaneously, you should check any compatibility requirements for the mobile apps and the Mattermost server.

 It is often easier to upgrade the mobile apps.
 However, not all provided updates are compatible with all previous versions of the Mattermost server.